Donald Trump sexual misconduct allegations: Kristin Anderson (1990s)

 On October 14, 2016, The Washington Post reported an allegation by Kristin Anderson.
 Anderson said that Trump groped her beneath her skirt in a Manhattan nightclub in the early 1990s.
 An aspiring model at the time of the alleged incident, Anderson told the story to her friends, and decided to come forward after reading accounts of other women who had done so.
 Anderson believed the alleged assault occurred at the China Club, a Manhattan nightclub that Newsday referred to as "Donald's Monday-night nest" due to his alleged habit of picking up women there.

+Stacey Williams (1993)

+On October 23, 2024, former Sports Illustrated model Stacey Williams alleged that Trump had groped her in 1993 while Jeffrey Epstein looked on.

+Williams told The Guardian that Trump and Epstein had been "really, really good friends and spent a lot of time together."
+In 2017, Epstein had told journalist Michael Wolff that he had been Donald Trump's "closest friend for 10 years".
+Williams' accusation made her the 27th person to accuse Trump of sexual misconduct.

+Beatrice Keul (1993)

+On October 30, 2024, the Daily Mail reported that Swiss model Beatrice Keul said that Trump had groped her in 1993 in his suite at New York's Plaza Hotel.

 Lisa Boyne (1996)

 On October 13, 2016, The Huffington Post reported an allegation by Lisa Boyne.
 Boyne said Sonja Morgan (then Sonja Tremont) invited her to a dinner with Trump, modeling agent John Casablancas, and five or six models.
 Boyne alleged that Trump made the models walk across the table, looked under their skirts, and described if they were wearing underwear.
 Morgan told The Huffington Post that the dinner took place with those participants, did not recall lewd behaviour by Trump, and said: "But I have been known to dance on tables."
 Boyne said she called her roommate Karen Beatrice that night to inform her about the incident.
 The Huffington Post contacted Beatrice, who denied any such call.